noah1013/Sensitivity-Analysis-Wildfire-Risk-Mapping/README.md

 The machine learning code can be found in "python_scripts/ML" R code can be found in "R_scripts"

-### Stage 1: Removing unnecessary files, Generating Cmip6 data directory structure, Combining Cmip6 daily data to yearly data
+### Stage 1: Generating Cmip6 data directory structure, Combining Cmip6 daily data to yearly data
-1. Directory_Remover.py: Remove any accidental directories and/or files remaining after pushing the code.
-2. Cmip6_Directory_Creator.py: Generate the directory structure for the Cmip6 climate data.
+1. Cmip6_Directory_Creator.py: Generate the directory structure for the Cmip6 climate data.
-3. Cmip6_Data_Merger.py: Combines daily Cmip6 yearly data into yearly .nc data files.
+2. Cmip6_Data_Merger.py: Combines daily Cmip6 yearly data into yearly .nc data files.

 ### Stage 2: Generating reference polygons, Opening the PFT dataset, conversion of MODIS dataset and selecting wildfire seasons.